wesleycamargo/azure-docs.pt-br/articles/sql-data-warehouse/sql-data-warehouse-overview-workload.md

 ---
-title: Carga de trabalho do data warehouse
+title: "Saiba mais sobre as operações do Azure SQL Data Warehouse | Microsoft Docs"
 description: 'SQL Data Warehouse''s elasticity lets you grow, shrink, or pause compute power by using a sliding scale of data warehouse units (DWUs).
 This article explains the data warehouse metrics and how they relate to DWUs. '
 services: sql-data-warehouse
 documentationcenter: NA